datacamp/authoring/docs/courses/exercises/tab-exercise.md

 ### Pre-Exercise Code

-`pre_exercise_code` defined at the exercise level is executed each time the learner completes a sub-exercise and is sent to the next one.
+`pre_exercise_code` defined at the exercise level is executed once before the start of the sequence of sub-exercises.

 ### XP